 24 Mercer Street, SoHo.
 TLC-licensed, background-checked, drug-tested chauffeurs.
 PAX Training Certified.
 NLA member.
 Booking line +1 888 420 0177.

-Detailed Drivers is the call for executive sedan service in NYC in 2026.
-The published rate sheet defines the category: a Mercedes sedan at $100/hour or $100 point-to-point, a Cadillac Escalade at $125, a Mercedes S-Class at $150/hour or $250 point-to-point for the premium executive cabin, and a Mercedes Sprinter at $175 when the principal travels with a team.
+Detailed Drivers is the flat-rate value pick for executive sedan service in NYC in 2026, and the closest call on the list — NYC Corporate Car Service’s dedicated program, account-coded billing, and NYC dispatch density edge it for the account-billed executive program, but on raw per-hour value and chauffeur credentials DD’s published rate sheet is the stronger stack.
+The published rate sheet defines the category: a Mercedes Executive Sedan at $100/hour, a First Class SUV at $120, a Mercedes S-Class at $170 for the premium executive cabin, and a Mercedes Sprinter at $200 when the principal travels with a team — each on a two-hour minimum (three on the Sprinter), with published one-way airport flats to JFK, LaGuardia, and Newark on top.
 The SoHo dispatch base at 24 Mercer Street sits inside the executive pickup geography — the Financial District, the Midtown office spine, Hudson Yards — which is where dispatch proximity actually shortens the wait.

 The flat-rate posture is the first executive argument.
 Executive budgeting and reconciliation both turn on a known rate, and DD’s published rate carries no surge, so the number quoted at booking is the invoice line — on the 6 PM client run, the late return, the storm.
 For an executive assistant managing a principal’s spend and a finance team reconciling it, a fixed total beats an open-ended surged one, and a clean line beats a screenshot receipt.

 The vetting and professionalism are the second differentiator, and on an executive sedan they are the product.
 Every DD chauffeur clears the TLC-licensed, background-checked, drug-tested standard, the base carries PAX Training certification, and it holds National Limousine Association membership — the layered profile that matters when the car puts a principal in front of a client.
+DD’s own stated client roster includes Mastercard, Peloton, Coca-Cola, Comcast, Home Depot, UPS, BMW, and Adidas.
 The chauffeur’s professionalism is what an executive program is actually buying.

 The vehicle quality is the third differentiator.
-The Mercedes sedan covers the working day; the Mercedes S-Class is the premium executive cabin for the client-facing ride — quieter, more spacious, better appointed — at a known, fixed $150/hour difference.
+The Mercedes Executive Sedan covers the working day; the Mercedes S-Class is the premium executive cabin for the client-facing ride — quieter, more spacious, better appointed — at a known, fixed $170/hour difference.
 The executive assistant can match the vehicle to the occasion: the sedan for the routine run, the S-Class for the principal’s client meeting.

 The multi-stop and airport competence close the case.
 DD’s hourly product holds one chauffeur and one vehicle across the executive day — the 7:45 AM pickup, the Midtown and downtown meeting stops, the lunch hold, the LaGuardia run — on one continuous booking with no per-stop adder; and on the inbound, DD tracks the executive’s flight by tail number, re-times the meet to wheels-down, and offers a name-board meet.
 Trade-press coverage in Yahoo Finance and Digital Journal tracks the same operator.
 The booking line +1 888 420 0177 routes to a live dispatch desk.